An Overview of Melanoma and Skin Cancer - symptoms, causes and treatment alternatives

 Another study showed that a woman on the estrogen contraceptive pill had a higher risk of skin cancer.

 Now, herein lies an inconvenient truth.
-Suncream, 'After sun' and 'sun burning creams' often contain chemicals that are known to be xenoestrogens (chemicals that once in the body, mimic the action of estrogen).
+Sunscreen, 'After sun' and 'sunburn creams' often contain chemicals that are known to be xenoestrogens (chemicals that once in the body, mimic the action of estrogen).
 Certain ingredients like PABA have been banned in Scandinavia after just such fears.
 Other ingredients like oxybenzone are so hormone-changing they are feminising the fish off the Californian coast.
 A new concern is retinyl palmitate which is a synthetic cousin of vitamin A and is often present in all manner of skin creams, sun creams, aftersuns etc. There are concerns in research with the FDA right now.
 The bottles contain plasticisers.
 Leave them in the sun and they leach xenoestrogen like BPA and phthalates into the contents, as Johns Hopkins showed, and cancer charities encourage you to rub sunscreen on your skin repeatedly every hour!

-Perfumes, body washes, shower gels and shampoos contain xeno-estrogens.
+Perfumes, body washes, shower gels and shampoos contain xenoestrogens.

 Being overweight and having fat stores are both linked to increased levels of estrogen in the body.